Clinical Associate Professor

 Ph.D.
 English, CUNY Graduate Center, 2004

 Gregory Erickson has taught at the Gallatin School since 2004, specializing in courses on modern literature, popular culture, religion, and music including “Writing Twentieth-Century Music and Culture;” “Beyond Language: The Surreal, the Mystical, and the Monstrous;” and “Contexts of Musical Meaning.”
-He is the author of The Absence of God in Modernist Literature, published in 2007, and the coauthor of Religion and Popular Culture: Rescripting the Sacred, published in 2008.
+He is the author of The Absence of God in Modernist Literature (Palgrave Macmillan, 2007) and the coauthor, with Richard Santana, of Religion and Popular Culture: Rescripting the Sacred (McFarland, 2008).
 He has also published in journals such as the Henry James Review and the Journal of Popular Music Studies and in several scholarly collections of essays on television.
 Erickson is trained as a literary scholar and as a classical musician and performs regularly with professional orchestras and chamber ensembles.
 He is currently working on a book on heresy and the modern literary imagination.

-Erickson received a National Endowment for the Humanities Grant to participate in a faculty seminar on “Arts, Architecture, and Devotional Interaction in England, 1200–1600” in York, England, for the summer of 2014.
-Gregory Erickson, along with Bernard Schweizer, organized the International Society for Heresy Studies’s inaugural conference on the topic of heresy and/in literature, held at Gallatin May 30-31, 2014.
+Professor Erickson received a National Endowment for the Humanities Grant to participate in a faculty seminar on “Arts, Architecture, and Devotional Interaction in England, 1200–1600” in York, England, for the summer of 2014.
+Along with Bernard Schweizer, Professor Erickson organized the International Society for Heresy Studies’s inaugural conference on the topic of heresy and/in literature, held at Gallatin May 30-31, 2014.